Error 406

 David Huerta: Deauth_ority

-Deauth_ority is a device designed to run a Wi-Fi deauthentication attack on the network used by the US White House.
-Rather than serving as a fully realized means of deterrence, it is a provocation to remind people they do have demonstrable means of resisting fascist regimes.
+Deauth_ority is a rocket-propelled device designed to run a Wi-Fi deauthentication attack on the network used by the US White House.
+Although it won't launch, it has both the kinetic and digital means to carry out its intended purpose, serving as a provocation to the state and a demonstration means of resisting fascist regimes.

 Noted for its provocative visual language and bold speculative approach as well as potential broader application in disrupting WiFi networks.